 Where can I go?

 HAMK has around 100 partner institutions around the work.
 There are many partner universities in Europe and also some outside Europe.
 For further information, please see the tab “Before”.

 What can I study abroad and what about my studies at HAMK?

 Check first what courses the university abroad offers.
 Together with the international officer, choose the courses that best suit your degree.
 Before going abroad complete a Learning Agreement where you, HAMK and the host university agree on the content of the exchange period.
 When you carefully plan your studies abroad and they are fully recognised toward your HAMK degree, the time spent abroad will not cause any delays in graduating.

 When should I start planning my exchange period?

-You should try to start to prepare your exchange period at an early stage, for example during the first year of your studies.
+You should try to start to prepare for your exchange period at an early stage, for example during the first year of your studies.
 Carefully read the information on the tab “Before” and check what our partner institutions offer.
 Get in contact with the international officer of your degree programme when you are planning your exchange period.
 Together you will most certainly find the best alternative for you!